 In the Medieval world, objects were more than just their physical properties.
 Garlic wasn’t just a flavour for stew, but also a repellent for evil.
 You had to be aware of your relationships to things like black cats and ladders because they weren’t just cats and ladders.
 The flowers a bride carried not only covered up her body odour, but aided in her fertility on the wedding night.

 These things weren’t hard to believe for the medieval mind.
 Because the meaning of things was in the thing.
-Meaning was external—meaning was objective.
+Meaning was objective.

-So, while objects have been held as inferior to humans for a long time, the modern world has taken the inferiority of the object in a whole new direction.
+So, while objects have been held as inferior to humans for a long time, the modern world has taken the inferiority of the object to a whole new level–a much lower one.
 It has completely emptied things of their meaning.
 Meaning is no longer to be found in the object, only in the subject, or, more accurately, in the mind of the subject.
 Objects have no inherent meaning, only that which I attribute to it.
 The modern person takes this as a given; it is part of our worldview.

 But Capon warns that much is lost when we view the world of things as empty of meaning.
 He says that every time we look at what a thing “can be made to mean,” rather than what a thing is, reality slips away and we are left with nothing.
 He concludes the chapter on the onions saying, “One real thing is closer to God than all the diagrams in the world.”